RheaSidana/Cadence2/README.md

 Install go from go.dev/doc/install

-No DB is used in tis repository, but dummy data is used
+No DB is used in this repository, instead dummy data is used